Rudraksha Bracelet Guide: How to Wear, Which Wrist, and Care

 - Mantra Guide — all Graha Beej Mantras for bracelet activation

+For a ready-to-wear, lab-certified option, see Naksham's Rudraksha Silver-Plated Bracelet.
 Browse the complete Bracelet Collection to find your Rudraksha or crystal bracelet, or explore the Vedic Astrology tools to understand your birth chart before choosing a Mukhi.